 Managing strata finances and insurance

-Strata committees must be aware of their financial responsibilities.
-Understand how to set budgets and levies, the different funds and insurance, and what to do if something goes wrong.
+Strata committees must be aware of their financial obligations.
+Use this information to understand budgets and levies, the different funds and insurance, and what to do if something goes wrong.

 Key information